fenago/Grokking-Deep-Learning/Lab_10.md

 ## You can learn to fit the task you previously accomplished in the preceding chapter.

-Now you can initialize the recurrent layer with an embedding input and train a network to solve the same task as in the previous chapter.
+Now you can initialize the recurrent layer with an embedding input and train a network to solve the same task as in the previous lab.
 Note that this network is slightly more complex (it has one extra layer) despite the code being much simpler, thanks to the little framework.